signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

   `npm` is not installed or not found in the user's default `PATH`, the installer script will automatically skip installation and configuration of the Node.js agent.
-Run the installer script with the `--without-node-instrumentation` option to explicitly skip Node.js.
+Run the installer script with the `--without-instrumentation-sdk node` option to explicitly skip Node.js.
 - By default, the Node.js Auto Instrumentation package will be installed with the `npm install --global` command.
 Run the installer script with the `--npm-command "<command>"` option to specify a custom command (wrapped in